m-czernek/react-rm/README.md

 To create a new Github Token, follow the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).

-This application requires the `repo` access
+This application requires the `repo` access.

 ![Image of repository settings](./docs/repo.png)